awsdocs/AWS-Kinesis-Video-Documentation/doc_source/examples-gstreamer-plugin.md

 The GStreamer Plugin example is included with the Kinesis Video Streams C\+\+ Producer SDK\.
 For information about SDK prerequisites and downloading, see [Step 1: Download and Configure the C\+\+ Producer Library Code](producersdk-cpp-download.md)\.

-To build the Producer SDK GStreamer sink as a dynamic library on macOS, Ubuntu, or Raspberry Pi, execute the following command in the `kinesis-video-native-build` directory:
+To build the Producer SDK GStreamer sink as a dynamic library on macOS, Ubuntu, Raspberry Pi, or Windows, execute the following command in the `kinesis-video-native-build` directory:

 ```
 ./gstreamer-plugin-install-script